CoryBond/DalleDisplayer/README.md

 1. Run a python GUI on a monitor [SUCCESS]
 2. Create a git repo for the project [SUCCESS]
-3. Boot the DalleDisplayer GUI on device start.
+3. Boot the DalleDisplayer GUI on device start [SUCCESS]
-4. Connect 7 inch touchscreen display to the pi.
+4. Connect 7 inch touchscreen display to the pi [SUCCESS]
-  1. Boot GUI to connected touchscreen.
+  1. Boot GUI to connected touchscreen [SUCCESS]
-  2. Wire the touchscreen to the board.
+  2. Wire the touchscreen to the board [SUCCESS]
 5. Install the Dalle Python client.
   1. Pay for a client subscription.
 6. Display Dalle Images to screen via hardcoded prompts.